lstefano71/LogTapestry/docs/Architecture/Architectural-Design-01.md

 ### 3.4.
 Schema Management and Conflict Resolution

-* **First-Come, First-Served:** The first time a field is seen, its type is permanently recorded in the `FieldSchema` table.
-* **Conflict Handling:** If a future log line provides a non-conforming value for a registered field, it is logged as a warning and written to the special `fields_fallback` map.
-This preserves data without corrupting the strongly-typed primary columns.
+* **Conflict Handling:** When a value is encountered for a field (e.g., `http_status`) that does not match its registered canonical type (e.g., `long`), the value is simply written into the `string_value` sub-field of the struct for that key.
+This preserves the data without corrupting the typed columns and keeps it within the same logical structure.

 ---